-2 Dynamic Composition and Planning
+2. Dynamic Composition and Planning

-In order to derive from Web service description an executable composite Web service automatically at runtime, a number of steps and transitions are required.
-Two central activities are plan generation based on abstract goals and service descriptions and plan conversion for execution through an execution engine.
+In order to derive from a collection of Web service descriptions an executable composite Web service automatically at runtime, a number of steps and transitions are required.
+The central activities are abstract service description, plan generation based on abstract goals and service descriptions and plan conversion for execution through an execution engine.
+We give an overview of the backgound in this section.